AnonymouX47/urwidgets/README.md

 See the [docs](https://urwidgets.readthedocs.io) for the API Reference.

 ## Contribution

 Please read through the [guidelines](https://github.com/AnonymouX47/urwidgets/blob/main/CONTRIBUTING.md).

-## Donate
+## Sponsor This Project

 <a href="https://www.buymeacoffee.com/anonymoux47" target="_blank">
   <img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" >
 </a>

-Your donation will go a long way in aiding the progress and development of this project.
+Any amount will go a long way in aiding the progress and development of this project.
 Thank you! 💓